AdaCore/gnatstudio/docs/users_guide/main_window.rst

 The project view displays a representation of the various components of your project.
 By default, it is displayed on the left side of the workspace.
-Select it using the :menuselection:`Project --> Project View` or :menuselection:`Tools --> Views --> Project` menus.
+Select it using the :menuselection:`View --> Project` menu.

 .. index:: drag-and-drop